home-assistant/developers.home-assistant/docs/api/rest.md

 <ApiEndpoint path="/api/services/<domain>/<service>" method="post">

 Calls a service within a specific domain.
-Will return when the service has been executed or after 10 seconds, whichever comes first.
+Will return when the service has been executed.

 You can pass an optional JSON object to be used as `service_data`.